Α-Linolenic acid: Dietary sources

+Biological function

+In plants

+α-Linolenic acid is also obtained from the thylakoid membranes in the leaves of Pisum sativum (pea leaves).
+Plant chloroplasts consisting of more than 95 percent of photosynthetic thylakoid membranes are highly fluid due to the large abundance of ALA, evident as sharp resonances in high-resolution carbon-13 NMR spectra.

 Metabolism

 Flax is a rich source of α-linolenic acid.

 α-Linolenic acid can be obtained by humans only through their diets.
 Humans lack the Δ-12 and Δ-15 desaturase enzymes required for processing stearic acid into A-linoleic acid or other unsaturated fatty acids.

 Dietary α-linolenic acid is metabolized to stearidonic acid, a precursor to a collection of polyunsaturated 20-, 22-, 24-, etc fatty acids (eicosatetraenoic acid, eicosapentaenoic acid, docosapentaenoic acid, tetracosapentaenoic acid, 6,9,12,15,18,21-tetracosahexaenoic acid, docosahexaenoic acid).

 Because the efficacy of n−3 long-chain polyunsaturated fatty acid (LC-PUFA) synthesis decreases down the cascade of α-linolenic acid conversion, DHA synthesis from α-linolenic acid is even more restricted than that of EPA.
 Conversion of ALA to DHA is higher in women than in men.
 This is likely due to the increased need for DHA in women in order to support a developing fetus and in producing breastmilk containing DHA.